Inflation update and planning ahead to protect our savings

 These are average rates for the Euro area and inflation levels vary across the member countries.

 Spain’s Consumer Price Index (CPI) returned close to the 2% target in June, falling to 1.9%.
-However, it is back on an upward path, to 2.3% in July and 2.6% in August thanks to fuel prices being higher than a year ago.
-Electricity, however, is lower than August 2022.
+However, it returned to an upward path in July and was 3.5% in September.
 Food inflation remains high at 10.5%.

-In Portugal, after falling for eight months from 10% in October 2022 to 3.1% for July, the Consumer Price Index recorded 3.7% in August.
-The index for unprocessed food was 6.4% in August, while the annual rate of change for energy products was in negative territory at 6.5%.
+In Portugal, after falling for eight months from 10% in October 2022 to 3.1% for July, the Consumer Price Index recorded 3.7% in August and 3.6% in September.
+The index for unprocessed food was 6% in September, while the annual rate of change for energy products was in negative territory at -4.1%.

 Unless they are negative, falling inflation rates do not mean that prices are falling, it just means they are rising less slowly than they were 12 months previously.
 The cost of living remains higher than it did back when all this started in 2021.